 This Contractor Requirements Document (CRD) sets forth requirements applicable to the contract to which this CRD is inserted.
 The Contractor is responsible for performing program and project management of Department-owned or -leased facilities as determined by the Federal Project Director and Contracting Officer, in conjunction with the Federally-assigned Integrated Project Team members.
-The Contractor shall: (1) comply with the requirements of this CRD to include subcontractor(s), and (2) flow down the appropriate requirements of the CRD to a subcontractor, when the total project cost to the prime contractor are equal to or greater than \$20 million.
+The Contractor shall: (1) comply with the requirements of this CRD to include subcontractor(s), and (2) flow down the appropriate requirements of the CRD to a subcontractor, when the total project cost to the prime contractor are greater than \$50 million.